Impact and Opportunities in the “New Normal”

-A lot is being said and shared over the internet on the post COVID-19 lockdown or the “New Normal”.
+A lot is being said and shared over the internet on the post-COVID-19 lockdown or the “New Normal”.
 But all of them sum up to one convergence – the scenario is not BAU; with several restrictions regarding social distancing at workplaces, business travel-related, public transportation or chartered transportation to work spots, do’s and don’ts at workplaces, etc. The common allusion is, that these restrictions are here to stay for longer than expected – a horizon of 9 to 12 months period.

 Then, how do businesses adjust to this “New Normal”?
 More specifically, let’s examine what would it imply to the IT and IT Services Industry.

-Let’s divide this into two parts – one, the likely impact on Organizations and the second, likely impact on the workforce.
+Let’s divide this into two parts – one, the likely impact on Organizations and the second, the likely impact on the workforce.

 Impact on Organizations